Feeling frightened inside your home?

 There are helplines set up specifically to provide emotional support - you may want to contact The Samaritans http://www.samaritans.org/ for telephone support.
 Call 116 123 for free.

-Victim Support is another charity that may be able to help with emotional support as well as practical support in your local area: http://www.victimsupport.org.uk/ depending on whether they have funding to provide an ASB service.
+Victim Support is another charity that may be able to help with emotional and practical support in your local area: http://www.victimsupport.org.uk/ depending on whether they have funding to provide an ASB service.

 Feeling frightened outside your home?